-The Artist Blocks - A Collaborative Project
+The Writers Block - A Collaborative Project

 One of my favorite parts of going to art school were all the collaboration projects.
 Surrounded by artists of all talents and mediums.
 Meeting new artists and creating together.

 I really lost that after leaving school.
 I moved to NYC where the size of the city made it hard to link up with people given my full time position as a cabinet maker in Brooklyn.

 The art scene was also hard for me to integrate into.
 I was a bit turned off by the parties, some of the cliques, the attempt to be more knowledged in whats happening.
 It just turned me off really.

 I focused on building cabinets and just trying to do the grind that is living in Brooklyn.

 I was able to make some art over the years for myself. it became meditative to me.